 If you’ve been following our series on how to teach cursive, then you now have a lot of cursive writing techniques and tips under your toolbelt.
 Today, you’ll find creative cursive practice ideas here on The OT Toolbox.
-These are creative ways to practice cursive writing so that handwriting time is fun and not boring!
+These are fun ways to practice cursive writing so that handwriting time is fun and not boring!
+Use some of the creative painting activities to work on cursive letters, too.

 This post is part of our series on how to teach cursive writing.
 Check them all out for tips, strategies, and tools for teaching cursive.